katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 syntactic sugar.
 Go is really serious about being explicit and simple :-).

 This makes a lot of things more simple and uniform, the examples showed that.
-Passing a function or a method as a argument has no difference at all.
+Passing a function or a method as an argument has no difference at all.

 Here is the full code of the final example: